 It cannot be emphasised strongly enough that the drafting of the Will is only part of your estate planning.

-It is strongly recommended that you speak to your legal professional to ensure that the assets you have carefully collected over your lifetime will be distributed to the people that you wish to have those assets.
+It is strongly recommended that you speak to our firm to ensure that the assets you have carefully collected over your lifetime will be distributed to the people that you wish to have those assets.